 We recommend Beach Mawun, Tampah Beach, Lancing Beach, Mawi Beach and Semeti Beach (skip Selong Belanak, it is the most crowded beach in Lombok).
 From Semeti Beach, it’s about 40 minutes drive bach to Kuta.
 In the evening enjoy a massage in one of the spas in Kuta.

 You can read more in our post Best (and worst) beaches in Lombok.

 If you are a beginner surfer visit a surfing school one day in advance and book a surfing lesson.
 Gerupuk Beach is where most surf schools take beginners but there are too many irresponsible surfers and instructors.
 Rather go to Tanjung Ann Beach, you won’t regret it.
 If you’d like to go by yourself, rent a surfboard in Kuta, hop on the scooter and drive to Tanjung Ann.

 Or rent a stand-up paddleboard right on the Tanjung Ann Beach, relax on the beach, walk to the viewpoint on the cliff and refresh with a coconut or a fresh fruit platter in the shade of many warungs (local eateries) on the beach.

 We suggest that you either stay a return here for sunset.
 Just 2 minutes driving from Tanjung Ann you can enjoy the famous sunset spot Bukit Merese.

 Day 4: Trip to the Pink Beach

-We recommend renting a scooter and set off for island exploration.
+We recommend renting a scooter and setting off for island exploration.
 A trip to Pink Beach takes about 2 hours one way.
-Last 10 kilometers are on a destroyed farm road but on the plus side, you will meet countless friendly locals along the way, children wanting to high five with you and many monkeys in the forest.
+The last 10 kilometres are on a destroyed farm road but on the plus side, you will meet countless friendly locals along the way, children wanting to high five with you and many monkeys in the forest.